Naqada culture: Monuments and excavations

 Early forms of Egyptian writing appear in the Naqada culture.
 Writing itself appears around the Naqada II period and the forms that it took were in the forms of pictograms.
 There are several artifacts that depict writing on them.
 Mostly these are found on vessels and the writing usually depicts animals and people and was used to document trade and administrative transactions.
-With writing being central around the Elites, early writing was used more for documentation of royalty more then everyday life in Naqada Culture as seen in Early Dynastic and Predynastic Egypt.Multiple buildings were present at Naqada sites.
-The site at Tel-El Farkha, located 14 km east from El-Simbillawein in Egypt, shows evidence of breweries is found dating back from the Naqada II site.
-The Breweries themselves were surrounded by wooden fences that would've separated ordinary houses from.
-The wooden fences themselves overtime were replaced by mud brick walls as evident the excavation at Tel-El Farkha.
-The Brewery located at Tel-EL Farkha has 13 consecutive vats in the building which was probably used for the production of beer.
-The Beer was usually made in two ways of making part of the grain malted and the other part into Porridge.
+With writing being central around the elites, early writing was used more for documentation of royalty more than everyday life in Naqada culture as seen in early dynastic and predynastic Egypt.

+Multiple buildings were present at Naqada sites.
+The site at Tel-El Farkha, located 14 km east from El-Simbillawein in Egypt, shows evidence of breweries that date back from the Naqada II site.
+The breweries were surrounded by wooden fences that would have separated them from ordinary houses.
+The wooden fences were replaced over time by mud brick walls as evident from the excavation at Tel-El Farkha.
+The brewery located at Tel-El Farkha has 13 consecutive vats in the building which were probably used for the production of beer.
+The beer was usually made in two steps.
+Part of the grain was malted and the other part made into porridge.
 Then it would be mixed and the liquid would be removed from the mixture via sieving the liquid.
-This resulted in Beer.
-Also at the Tel-El Farkha sites is evidence of buildings one of the biggest in the site was built on top of a mound and is surrounded by thick mud brick walls and inside the building is small poorly preserved rooms that were surrounded by 30–40 cm walls.
-The walls that are made around the structure were probably made for defensive reasons.
+This resulted in beer.
+Also at the Tel-El Farkha sites is evidence of buildings: one of the biggest in the site was built on top of a mound and is surrounded by thick mud brick walls and inside the building are small poorly preserved rooms that were surrounded by 30–40 cm walls.
+The walls around the structure were probably made for defensive reasons.
 There have also been jars found in this specific building suggesting that the building was also used as a warehouse.